 Upwork is primarily a freelance marketplace that works more similarly to a traditional job site like Indeed or Monster, only catered to freelance workers.

-Yes, in recent years Upwork has added a Project Catalog feature to its platform that closely resembles Fiverr’s marketplace, but Upwork’s core function remains its proposal-based job bidding system.
+In recent years Upwork has added a Project Catalog feature to its platform that closely resembles Fiverr’s marketplace.
+But Upwork’s core function remains its proposal-based job bidding system.

 On Upwork, clients can create a job post, publish it to the Upwork Jobs Feed (also known as the Talent Marketplace) and even invite specific freelancers to apply by sending in a proposal.

-Proposals feature the freelancer’s bid, a cover letter, and an estimated timeline for delivery.
-Expert freelancers will also usually include portfolio samples, but they aren’t required to do so.
+Proposals feature the freelancer’s bid, a cover letter and an estimated timeline for delivery.
+Expert freelancers will also usually include portfolio samples.
+However, they aren’t required to do so.